 Kneat's business to date has focused on the development of Kneat Gx which is generating revenues from its customers, which are primarily top-tier pharmaceutical companies.
-Kneat has historically relied primarily on funding through the issuance of common shares, debt and the receipt of research and development tax credits.
+Kneat has historically relied primarily on funding through the issuance of common shares, debt, the receipt of research and development tax credits and customer receipts.

-The Directors believe that the Company's cash resources, when combined with the proceeds from customer receipts, will be sufficient to fund operations for at least twelve months from the issuance date of the unaudited condensed interim consolidated financial statements.
+The Directors believe that the Company's cash resources, when combined with the proceeds from customer receipts and available debt facilities will be sufficient to fund operations for at least twelve months from the issuance date of the unaudited condensed interim consolidated financial statements.